KiandaBPM/docs/content/docs/platform/administration/subscription.md

 General settings include details like your company name, subscription ID, renewal date and business identity (your workspace URL, for example, green-itr.kianda.com).
 You can also enable a Global SMTP Mail Connector to enable email flow to/from your Kianda workspace.

-Within general settings administrators can set who the Global Administrator is, or the main administrator for the workspace.
+Within general settings, administrators can set who the Global Administrator is, or the main administrator for the workspace.

 <img src="/images/company-details.jpg" alt="Subscription details" style="zoom:80%;" />